Spico197/dynamic-routing-blogpost/_posts/2026-04-27-dynamic-routing.md

 There are three main categories of dynamic routing techniques:
 1. **Thresholding**: Instead of selecting top-k experts for each token, the router selects experts based on a threshold.
 2. **Dynamic Proposer**: An additional proposer module for predicting the number of activated experts for each token.
-3. **Zero-Computational Experts**: Some special experts are regarded as placeholders for routing, but not used for computation.
+3. **Zero-Computation Experts**: Some special experts are regarded as placeholders for routing, but not used for computation.

 Here, we will introduce these three categories of dynamic routing techniques in detail.